Tibetan language study in CEUS

 Indiana University is one of a handful of American universities that offer classes in the Tibetan language.
 We invite you to take advantage of a rare opportunity to learn a fascinating language that opens the door to one of the world’s most intriguing cultures.
 Every year, the Department of Central Eurasian Studies (CEUS) offers introductory, intermediate, and advanced Tibetan language courses, as well as more courses in literary Tibetan!

-Tibetan language learning as part of the CEUS minor
+Tibetan language learning as part of the CEUS Undergraduate Major and Minor

 Why study Tibetan?